Raí

-Raimundo Souza Vieira de Oliveira (born 15 May 1965), popularly known as Raí (/pt/), is a Brazilian former professional footballer who played as an attacking midfielder.
-The younger brother of Sócrates, who played in the same position as him, Raí represented Brazil for more than a decade and was part of the country's victorious 1994 World Cup squad.
+Raí Souza Vieira de Oliveira (born 15 May 1965), known mononymously as Raí (/pt/), is a Brazilian former professional footballer who played as an attacking midfielder.
+The younger brother of former Brazil captain Sócrates, Raí also captained the Brazil national team and was part of the squad that won the 1994 FIFA World Cup.

-He spent most of his 15-year career with São Paulo and Paris Saint-Germain, winning 10 major titles with the two teams combined and nearing the 100-goal mark.
-Raí is considered by fans, journalists and players as a legend of PSG, despite his relatively short period at the club.
+He spent most of his 15-year career with São Paulo and Paris Saint-Germain, winning 10 major titles and scoring nearly 100 goals across the two clubs.
+Raí is widely regarded as one of the greatest players in Paris Saint-Germain's history.